ODIM-Project/ODIM/README.md

         scripts/kube_deploy_nodes.yaml
         ```

-        All the resource aggregator services and the third-party services are successfully deployed.
+        All the Resource Aggregator services and the third-party services are successfully deployed.

     2. Log in to each cluster node, run the following command on each cluster node to verify all deployed services are running successfully.